 Under CESR Recommendations on alternative performance measures (CESR/05 – 178b), the operating result cannot replace earnings before taxes calculated in accordance with IAS/IFRS.
 In addition, it should be read with the financial information and related notes on the accounts which are included in the audited financial statements.

-Starting from this integrated report, the Group has reviewed the portrayal of its operating segments in order to provide disclosures which are more closely aligned with the new organizational structure of the Group and to ensure an improved economic representation of the performance of the individual business and geographical segments.
+Starting from this report, the Group has reviewed the portrayal of its operating segments through the introduction of a new Asset Management segment, to provide a disclosure more closely aligned with the new Group organizational structure, in addition to ensure an improved economic representation of the performance of the individual business and geographical segments.